Insider's bombshell claims: Trusted Michael Jackson source reveals all

 The system says Jackson is innocent — not one allegation brought against him has ever been proven in court.
 Justice would have us believe that we can't accept as fact these little boy's claims that Michael fed them wine, calling it Jesus Juice, and then pressed himself up against them in his bed, for days and weeks on end.
 The claims that Michael performed oral sex on them, and worse, and that he would regularly bathe naked with them in his jacuzzi.

-Strikingly similar accounts from different victim.
+Strikingly similar accounts from different victims.
 Could it all have been confected?

 It is unthinkable, but, sure, not impossible.